 When starting your project in ALM Octane, add users to spaces and workspaces.

-After you create users, give them roles.
-For details, see Assign roles.
+After you create users, assign roles and permissions to them.
+For details, see Assign roles and permissions.

-This section provides an overview of user-related tasks and in which who can perform them.
+This section provides an overview of user-related tasks and who can perform them.

 In Settings , depending on your permissions, click Site or Spaces.